Amjcorey/message_board/README.md

 - We wanted to create a forum that could act as a resource for people with technology related questions.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- As individuals that have experienced various technological issues, we have collectively agreed that the internet is lacking a robut resource for all your tech troubleshooting or general discourse needs.
 - What problem does it solve?
 - What did you learn?